COSC3020/reverse-insertion-sort-NolanBerg/README.md

 that you've understood the concept.
 Add your answer to this markdown file.

-The average-case time complexity is also $\Theta(n^2) for random or arbitrary order of input elements.
-This is because, on average, each element needs to be compared and swapped with approximately half of the preceding elements.
+The average-case time complexity is also $\Theta(n^2)$ for random or arbitrary order of input elements.
+Each element needs to be compared and swapped with approximately half of the preceding elements.